suejinkim20/Workday-Scheduler/README.md

 * When the page is refreshed the tasks continue to show
 * At the bottom of the page, there is a clear button which clears local storage and reloads the page

-### Current Issues
-* Currently, only the 7am time block is saving to local storage.
-Each time the save buttons for the other time blocks are pressed, the code is only being applied to the 7am time block.

 ## Usage
 Deployed link to live site can be found at: https://suejinkim20.github.io/Workday-Scheduler/